(See also Overview of the Anus and Rectum.)

-Hemorrhoids are dilated, twisted (varicose) veins located in the wall of the rectum and anus.
+Hemorrhoids are dilated, twisted (varicose) veins located in the wall of the lower rectum and anus.

 The swollen veins are caused by an increase in pressure.